jhpyle/docassemble/_docs/fields.md

 When you use the `show if` and `hide if` field modifiers to refer to fields that are on the screen, you are able to test whether the fields are true, or have particular values, but you cannot do anything more complex, such as test whether the value is one of two values, or the values of two fields.
-It is not possible to use `show if:` with wither `hide: if` or `disable if:` on a single field.
-If you do, the field will be shown regardless of the value of the veriable referred to.
+You also can't combine `show if`, `hide if`, and `disable if` on the same field.

 The `js show if` and `js hide if` features allow you to use any arbitrary [JavaScript] expression to determine whether a field should